The sound of the wind

 3-Flow

-The rise and fall of turbulence and the corresponding changes in pressure lead to the creation of sound waves.
-A similar effect can be observed on the rack «A» car.
-Here, the area where swirls usually form is directly above the door window.
-This makes it easier for the noise to get in (roar) into the car interior.
+The build-up and decay of turbulence and the corresponding pressure changes lead to the creation of sound waves.
+A similar effect can be observed on the A-pillar of a car.
+Here, the area where turbulence usually forms is located directly above the door window.
+This facilitates the penetration of noise (roar) into the car's interior.

 Pos.Spare Part NoName